 |Budget: $37 million||Financed by: Revolution Studios; Sony|

 Paramount purchased the rights to Richard Price’s novel Freedomland for producer Scott Rudin, before it was even published in 1998.
 The studio commissioned the author to adapt his work into a screenplay, which was completed in 2000.
 Eventually Paramount put Freedomland into turnaround and Revolution Studios acquired the project from Paramount.
 The head of Revolution Joe Roth decided he wanted to direct the big screen version of the acclaimed novel and his previous directing efforts were the high art projects Revenge of the Nerds II: Nerds in Paradise and Christmas with the Kranks.
 Perhaps in a stronger director’s hands, Freedomland would not have been skewered by critics and landed in a commercial dead zone.

-Freedomland received poor reviews and Sony booked it into 2,361 theaters over the President’s Day frame, where it bowed against Eight Below and the moronic spoof Date Movie.
+Freedomland was booked into 2,361 theaters over the President’s Day frame, where it bowed against Eight Below and the moronic spoof Date Movie.
 There was little buzz and it was dead on arrival with $5,833,562 — placing #7 for the weekend led by Eight Below.
-Audiences gave Freedomland a terrible C+ cinemascore and the film declined 50.8% in its second weekend to $2,872,215 and tumbled 79.5% in its third weekend to $588,112 and was pulled from release after only four weeks with $12,512,886.
-Sony would see back about $6.8 million after theaters take their percentage of the gross, leaving most of the prints and advertising spend in the red and the budget at a loss.
+Audiences gave Freedomland a terrible C+ cinemascore and the film declined 50.8% in its second frame to $2,872,215 and tumbled 79.5% in its third session to $588,112 and was pulled from release after only four weeks with $12,512,886.
+Sony would see returned about $6.8 million after theaters take their percentage of the gross, leaving most of the prints and advertising spend in the red and the budget at a loss.